 One way to increase the efficiency of electric drives is to optimize the magnetic properties of the electrical steel used in the magnetic core.
 In order to quantify the influence of process parameters on these final properties and to create a scientific-theoretical basis for the development of low-loss electrical steel, an interdisciplinary DFG research group, FOR 1897, is working on the integrated process chain modeling.
 The main task of the IBF is to investigate and simulate the cold rolling process.
+Experimentally, the IBF will test different rolling strategies on the cold and hot rolling mill.
 A multi-scale model that includes a macroscopic finite element model and a microscopic crystal plasticity finite element model is created to compute the texture evolution, which makes it possible to determine the influence of different rolling strategies and initial states on the local texture development during cold rolling.
 By linking the sub-models, it enables model-based process design of low-loss electrical sheets for highly efficient electric drives.

 For further information, please contact Xuefei Wei.

 Image: Multi-scale model for simulating texture evolution during cold rolling, Copyright: IBF, IMM